For Freemasons, for families, for everyone

-The Masonic Charitable Foundation builds better lives by enabling opportunity, advancing healthcare and education and promoting independence for Freemasons, their families and the wider community.
+The Masonic Charitable Foundation (MCF), the Freemasons Charity, builds better lives by enabling opportunity, advancing healthcare and education and promoting independence for Freemasons, their families and the wider community.

 A wide range of help and support is available for Freemasons, their wives, partners, widows, children and grandchildren.
 Most of the support provided takes the form of financial grants to assist with financial, health or family related needs.

 You can also write to Masonic Charitable Foundation, 60 Great Queen Street, London, WC2B 5AZ

 The RMBI has been caring for older Freemasons and their dependants for over 160 years.

 We operate 17 residential care homes across England and Wales offering high quality care.
 Many of our Homes are registered for both residential and nursing care and a number offer specialist dementia care.
 All of our Homes can offer places to people with dementia, following as assessment of their needs.